lfabreti/convenience/README.md

 ## Tutorial

-A tutorial can be foun in [Convergence Tutorial](https://revbayes.github.io/tutorials/convergence/)
+A tutorial can be found in [Convergence Tutorial](https://revbayes.github.io/tutorials/convergence/)